krajeswaran/LeanLauncher/README.md

 * No workspaces
 * No Hotseat/"dock"
 * No folder support
 * Can't crop or adjust wallpaper.
-You can still do that if you have an external program like EsExplorer installed
+You can still do that if you have an external program like Google Photos installed
-* No Backup settings service
+* No Backup settings to SD card.
+There is not much to backup anyway
 * No migration from old launcher settings
 * No welcome/first-run setup wizard